 Appropriate Vaccine Usage

-This metric is a measure of the percent of long-term stay residents that were administered the flu and pneumonia vaccines.
-Respiratory viruses can be deadly for seniors, making these vaccines critical to patient health.
+This datapoint measures the percent of long-term stay patients that have received the flu and pneumonia vaccines.
+Respiratory viruses can be very dangerous for seniors, making these vaccines important for resident well-being.

 Residents Maintain Autonomy

-This tells you the percentage of residents who required increased assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with ADL's may indicate the deterioration of a resident's medical condition.
+This indicates the percentage of patients that needed additional assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with ADL's may be a sign of erosion of a resident's medical condition.

 Ability to Keep Residents Mobile